echogarden-project/echogarden/docs/API.md

 ### `detectVoiceActivity(input, options)`

-Detects voice activity in audio (non real-time).
+Detects voice activity in audio (non-real-time).

 * `input`: Can be an audio file path (`string`), encoded audio (`Buffer` or `Uint8array`) or a raw audio object (`RawAudio`)
 * `options`: Voice activity detection options object